xingrz1993/discord-coc-bot/README.md

 ### Your own instance
 You must be running Node.js 6.0.0 or newer.
-Run `sudo npm install -g discord-rpbot --production --no-optional`.
+Run `sudo npm install -g discord-coc-bot --production --no-optional`.

 **Note:** Anonymous analytics are enabled by default.
 There is no identifiable or potentially private/unsafe information sent whatsoever.